mshojaei77/Youtube2Book/README.md

 ## Features

 - **Extract Transcripts**: Automatically fetches the transcript of a given YouTube video URL.
+- **Translate Transcripts**: Automatically Translate the transcript to Persian Language.
 - **Display Video Details**: Shows the video title, description, and thumbnail.
 - **Markdown Formatting**: Displays the transcript in a structured and readable format using Markdown.
 - **Error Handling**: Provides clear error messages for invalid URLs or videos without transcripts.